 Gay City Tours

-What better way to get to know Barcelona than taking a guided tour from a gay local?
-Rainbow Barcelona is a company that started 3 years ago in Barcelona and has now expanded to 8 different cities across Europe.
-Their original tours including Gaudi’s famous works, the Gothic Quarter and nightlife tours are just a few options to consider when visiting.
-Not only are their guides knowledgeable about the history, architecture and sights, they can give you great local tips on the gay scene since popular nights and venues can change often.
-They even offer guided tours to both Sitges and Montserrat if you prefer a local guide and don’t want the hassle of planning the day trip yourself.
+What better way to get to know Barcelona than taking a guided tour from a local?
+Exploring Gaudi’s famous works, the Gothic Quarter and nightlife tours are just a few options to consider when visiting.
+Not only are their guides knowledgeable about the history, architecture and sights, but they can also give you great local tips on the gay scene since popular nights and venues can change often.
+Book tour →

 Parc del Laberint